turboSMTP/turboSMTP-csharp/USAGE.md

 ## Add a File of Email Addresses

-The **Add** method is an asynchronous operation that handles the process of adding a list of email addresses.
+The **AddAsync** method is an asynchronous operation that handles the process of adding a list of email addresses.
 The method takes the *filename* and a list of *email addresses* as input and returns the id of the list just added.

 ```csharp
 //Create a new instance of TurboSMTPClient